-The Company has no outstanding investment contracts as at and for the years ended December 31, 2020 and 2019.
+The Company has no outstanding investment contracts as at and for the years ended December 31, 2021 and 2020.

-26.13 Insurance contracts
+25.13 Insurance contracts

-26.13.1 Recognition and measurement
+25.13.1 Recognition and measurement

 Short-term insurance contracts of the Company include property and casualty insurance contracts.
+Output VAT and other taxes collected concurrent with these contracts are excluded from revenue.